MartySkitch/AntennaSwitch/README.txt

 	Look at other means for communication - XQTT - 20-Apr-21 Will use a MKR WiFi 1010 board	- 20-Apr-21
-	Add LED to indicate when connected to WiFi and MQTT - 25-Apr-21
+	Add LED to indicate when connected to WiFi and MQTT - 25-Apr-21 Make the button interupt driven so that they work without being connected - 4-May-21